naveedamar/Bahria-University-Labs/database-management-systems/README.md

 # 💾 Database Management Systems (DBMS)

-This directory contains all my lab assignments, and projects from my Database Management Systems course.
-It serves as a practical record of my learning and application of core database principles.
+This directory contains my lab assignments and projects from the **Database Management Systems** course.
+It serves as a practical record of my learning and application of database principles.

-The topics covered include:
+## 📌 Topics Covered

-* **Database Fundamentals**: Relational models, schema design, and data normalization.
+- **Database Fundamentals**: Understanding relational models, schema design, normalization (1NF, 2NF, 3NF, BCNF).
-* **SQL**: Data Definition Language (DDL) and Data Manipulation Language (DML) for querying and managing data.
+- **SQL (Structured Query Language)**:
+  - **DDL** (Data Definition Language) for creating and modifying database objects.
+  - **DML** (Data Manipulation Language) for inserting, updating, and querying data.
+  - **DCL/TCL** basics for permissions and transaction handling.
-* **Database Management**: Transaction processing, concurrency control, and data integrity.
+- **Database Management Concepts**: Transaction processing, concurrency control, recovery, and ensuring data integrity.
+- **Advanced Concepts (as explored in labs)**: Joins, nested queries, subqueries, indexing, and optimization.

+## 📂 Datasets
-> **Note:** 📂 The **Student_Information** dataset used for the labs is contained in the `Dataset/datasets` directory.
+The labs use the **Student_Information** dataset, available in the [`dataset/Datasets`](./dataset/Datasets) directory.

+> **Note:** I am using **Microsoft SQL Server Management Studio (SSMS)** for this course as required by my university.
+However, I am also comfortable working with other relational database systems (e.g., MySQL, PostgreSQL, Oracle).